-NHS Choices - 'I did 10 diets in 50 days and found one that really worked'
+NHS website - 'I did 10 diets in 50 days and found one that really worked'

 Andy Leeks set out to lose weight by doing 10 diets in 50 days, and found the only one that really worked was the NHS weight loss plan.